 She’s standing there under my 3-year-old, arms aloft like she’s at church waiting for God to drop a truth bomb on her.
-Baby Bear monkey-shimmies six foot metal ladder.
+Baby Bear monkey-shimmies 6-foot metal ladder.

 “Do you know whose he is?” she asks me, almost breathless with terror.

 “He’s mine,” I say.
-“And he’s been climbing that ladder since he was two.”
+“And he’s been climbing that ladder since he was 2.”

-She goggles at me.
-And then I know I’m doomed: she’s a hoverer.
+She gawks at me.
+And then I know I’m doomed: She’s a hoverer.
 And unless I hover over my kids, she’ll do it for me, not-so-silently judging me all the time.
 Thanks for ruining my mama playdate, lady.

 Because there are two kinds of parents at the park.

 I take my kids to the park a lot.
-I do it for a few reasons — so they can play with other kids, so they can negotiate a world on their own.
-They learn to test their bodies: can I climb this ladder?
-If not, too bad — maybe next time.
+I do it for a couple reasons—so they can play with other kids, so they can negotiate a world on their own.
+They learn to test their bodies: Can I climb this ladder?
+If not, too bad—maybe next time.
 They learn to run and scream and make friends and do all those things kids do at parks while I sit and talk to mama friends.
 Because that’s what I do at parks.
 I talk to my mama friends and make sure, from a safe distance, that no one’s killing anyone else.

 I take my kids to the park for a lot of reasons, but I don’t take them there to play with them.
-This, apparently, makes me nigh worthy of social services intervention.
-At least, to the other type of parent at the park.
+This, apparently, makes me unworthy of social services intervention—at least, to the other type of parent at the park.
 Those are the hoverers.

-The rounded plastic edges of every playground in America aren’t enough for these moms.
-Neither is the rubberized or mulched ground.
+The rounded plastic edges of every playground in America aren’t enough for these moms, nor the rubberized or mulched ground.
 They need to be right there, preferably with arms open to catch a stumbling tot.
 They adhere to age recommendations.
 And they ruin it for the rest of us.

 These are also the moms who hover theatrically under my children when they attempt to climb ladders, or scale rock walls, or swing from monkey bars.
 The helicopter moms stand there, arms held aloft, frantically looking for the mother to blame.
 “He’s making me nervous,” they might self-deprecatingly titter.